top of page

 Mike then joined the lab of Dr. Feigin, et al., PNAS, 2014) in breast cancer pathogenesis, using mouse models, three-dimensional cell culture David Tuveson at CSHL where he participated in the development of an organoid system for the culture Michael Feigin on the web Roswell Park Feigin Lab Google Scholar LinkedIn Twitter Dr. Next steps • Mike will consider using Twitter to post job positions in his lab.

-characterization at the Max Planck Institute of Biophysics where he completed his doctoral studies in the lab Bob Lefkowitz and asked him if he could join his lab at Duke University.
-Dr. Shukla spent several years in the Lefkowitz lab and collaborated extensively with Dr. Shukla’s research and how working in the lab instead of going to classes made him realize that research Arun Shukla Lab Google Scholar PubMed Wikipedia LinkedIn Twitter Dr.
+That moment of unplanned utility is a recurring theme in his lab. miss my theory classes to work in the lab.
+Bob Lefkowitz and asked him if he could join his lab at Duke University.
+Dr. Shukla spent several years in the Lefkowitz lab and collaborated extensively with Dr. Arun Shukla Lab Google Scholar PubMed Wikipedia LinkedIn Twitter Dr.

 I received my PhD in Biology at Arizona State University, where I worked in the lab of Miles Orchinik My postdoctoral work, conducted at the University of Bristol, UK, in Christopher Lowry's lab, examined Research in my lab is currently focused on understanding the signal transduction pathways activated by Gasser on the web Gasser Lab Marquette University Google Scholar ResearchGate LinkedIn Twitter Dr.